sbarex/MediaInfo/README.md

 - A string that will be used as a title.
 - An object with these properties:
   - `title` (string, required) The title of the menu item.
-  - `image` (string, roptional) The name of the image for the menu item.
+  - `image` (string, optional) The name of the image for the menu item.
   - `checked` (bool, optional) Set to `true` to add the checkmark to the menu item.
   - `indent` (int, optional) Indentation level.
   - `tag` (int, optional)